 Has an Aw (water activity) of 0.75.
 Conidia (spores) dimensions 2.5-3.5 microns.
 Found in sugary foods, salted meats, dairy products, textiles, soil, hay, and fruits.

 Various yeasts are commonly identified on air samples.
-Some yeasts reported to be allergenic.
+Some yeasts are reported to be allergenic.
 They may cause problems if a person has had previous exposure and developed hypersensitivity.
 Yeasts may be allergenic to susceptible individuals when present in sufficient concentrations.